wacncontent/CustomizeTool/output/articles/media-services/media-services-encode-with-dolby-digital-plus.md

 ##Encoding to Dolby Digital Plus Stereo

-To encode to Dolby Digital Plus stereo, set the Codec and EncoderMode attributes to “DolbyDigitalPlus”.
+To encode to Dolby Digital Plus stereo, set the Codec and EncoderMode attributes to "DolbyDigitalPlus".
 The number of channels encoded is specified using the AudioCodingMode attribute.
-For a stereo encoding set AudioCodingMode to “Mode20”.
+For a stereo encoding set AudioCodingMode to "Mode20".
 The following XML preset example shows the <DolbyDigitalPlusAudioProfile> used to encode to 5.1 audio.
 Any attributes not specified will have their default values.

 This XML preset should be passed to the **Azure Media Encoder** to create an encoding job as described in [this](/documentation/articles/media-services-dotnet-encode-asset) topic (only instead of a predefined preset string you will pass the whole XML preset, as described [here](#configure_preset)).